jpignata/blog/articles/multicast-in-ruby.md

 application is on GitHub and you can play with it by running `gem install backchannel` and starting backchannel with `backchannel <HANDLE>`.
-Since we're setting `SO_REUSEPORT`, multiple programs on the same system can connect to the same chat which is what I used to generate the Pulp Fiction demo.
-So if you start it in two different windows you should be able to communicate between them.
+Since we're setting `SO_REUSEPORT`, multiple programs on the same system can connect to the same chat for demonstration purposes.

 I've never used multicasting in a real-world application but will be keeping my eyes open for an opportunity.
 Since we're all carrying around computers in